Curriculum Vitae

 July 2019 - June 2022

-• As part of the performance engineering team in AMD's Radeon Technologies Group, this work focused on software, firmware, and hardware optimizations for AMD's ROCm software platform and Instinct accelerator hardware.
+• In this position, I continued in the ROCm performance engineering team as part of AMD's Radeon Technologies Group.
+The work continued to focus on software, firmware, and hardware optimizations for AMD's ROCm software platform and Instinct accelerator hardware.

-• Software architect for the AMD Instinct MI200 and MI300 programs.
-This included hardware feature design in areas such as cache coherence, virtual memory, performance monitoring, power control, and RAS.
+• In a major part of this job, I was the software architect for the AMD Instinct MI200 and MI300 programs.
+This included hardware feature design in areas such as GPU work dispatch, cache coherence, virtual memory, performance monitoring, power control, and RAS.
 I also developed software interfaces for multiple new hardware features, created new user-level APIs, and delivered software and firmware workarounds for unexpected hardware behavior.
+Details of some of these features can be found in patents filed about their technical details as well as the publications at ISCA 2023 and ISCA 2024.

 • I wrote hundreds of pages of documentation about AMD's hardware and software, created hundreds of slides of training material, and presented dozens of training sessions to large internal and external audiences.